 Cornish Rexes as Emotional Support Animals - Due to their playful and active nature, Cornish Rexes are amazing emotional support animals.
 People having mental illnesses require the emotional support of others to treat their conditions.

 Seeing your cheerful friend jumping around and performing antics can help a person stay calm and handle attacks better.
-To get a Cornish Rex as an emotional support cat, a person requires an ESA letter from doctor
+To get a Cornish Rex as an emotional support cat, a person requires an ESA letter written from an expert.

 Cornish Rex is a result of a natural mutation that is known for its distinctive coat fur and playful nature.
 These cats are friendly, loyal, and affectionate towards their owners.
 If you have children in the house, these cats will be super excited to be around them.